berenslab/CBC_inference/README.md

-# CBC_inference

 This is the code for the paper <br>
   *Bayesian inference for biophysical neuron models enables stimulus optimization for retinal neuroprosthetics* <br>
-by Oesterle et al. 2020.
+by Oesterle et al. 2020.<br>
 The paper can be found here: https://elifesciences.org/articles/54997

 This repo can be used to reproduce the data and figures shown in the paper.